Skip to main content

 Define your terms

-Agree on what counts as planned production time, ideal cycle time, a good part, and a downtime event.
-Write these down.
-If the team does not agree on definitions, the data will be inconsistent.
+Agree on planned production time, ideal cycle time, what counts as a good part, and what counts as downtime.
+Write it down.

 3